Chiribiquete

 Geology

-The park's most distinctive features are its tepuis - ancient table-top mountains that emerged during the Precambrian period, over 1.7 billion years ago.
-These quartzite-sandstone formations rise dramatically from the rainforest floor, reaching heights of up to 1,000 meters.
-The park encompasses part of the Guiana Shield, one of Earth's oldest geological formations, and features complex cave systems, waterfalls, and unique erosional patterns shaped by millions of years of tropical weathering.
+The park's most distinctive features are its tepuis — ancient table-top mountains that form part of the Guiana Shield, one of Earth's oldest geological formations.
+These quartzite-sandstone formations rise dramatically from the rainforest floor, with the park's highest point (Cerro Chiribiquete) reaching approximately 1,000 metres above sea level.
+[1] The park features complex cave systems, waterfalls, and unique erosional patterns shaped by millions of years of tropical weathering.

 Climate And Weather

 Chiribiquete National Park experiences a tropical rainforest climate with high humidity year-round.
-Average temperatures range between 24-30°C (75-86°F), with annual rainfall exceeding 3,000mm.
+Average temperatures range between 24 and 30 degrees Celsius, with annual rainfall exceeding 3,000 mm.
 The region has two primary seasons: a drier period from December to March, and a wetter season from April to November.
 Despite being near the equator, the unique tepui formations can create localized microclimates, with cooler temperatures and frequent mists around the table-top mountains.

 Human History